alanesq/DRO/README.md

 # DRO - A super cheap Digital Readout (DRO) for lathes, milling machines etc.

 My homemade DRO consists of an ESP32-based "cheap yellow display" which costs around £12, some digital calipers that cost under £5 each plus a few transistors, wiring etc...
-As a result, building a three-axis DRO can set you back less than £30 (around $40).
+As a result, building a three-axis DRO can set you back less than £30 (around $40). <br>

 <table><tr>
   <td><img src="/pics/DROproject.jpg" /></td>
   <td><img src="/pics/DROinstalled.jpg" /></td>
-</tr>tr><tr></tr>
+</tr><tr>
   <td><img src="/pics/DROparts.jpg" /></td>
   <td><img src="/pics/caliperInstalled.jpg" /></td>
 </tr></table>

 I wanted a Digital Readout (DRO) for both my lathe and milling machine.
 However, the cheapest options available was still going to cost me several hundred pounds, which I just couldn’t justify spending.
 I also suspected that the cheapest DRO on the market would probably fail after a short time anyway.
 Therefore, I decided to see if I can create my own as inexpensively as possible.
 I think it safe to say that I have achieved this goal! <br>

 WARNING: The well known problem with these cheap calipers is the battery goes flat if you do not use them for a while, it turns out that they are producing the data we use here all the time, even when turned off.
-I bought one of the longer calipers recently which looks like a "new/impoved" design which has got round this issue by turning off the data all together which is very bad news if you want to use it for this project.
-So if you are buying calipers I suggest you try to buy the older style ones if you can as the newer ones do not seem to support data out.
+I bought one of the longer calipers recently which looks like it is a "new/impoved" design which has got round this issue by turning off the data all together which is very bad news if you want to use it for this project.
+So if you are buying calipers I suggest you try to buy the older style ones if you can as the newer ones do not seem to support data, the good news is these will be the cheapest ones.
 You can still use the reader from a cheaper caliper on this longer bar if you do have one though.<br>
-Also, I have read that some of these calipers use a different data standard although all the ones I have are the same<br>
+Also, I have read that some of these calipers use a different data standard although all the ones I have tried are the same<br>

 The cheap calipers only have a range of 150mm although longer 200mm or even 300mm are available on eBay for under £20, this is probably enough for my requirements although I have ordered some circuit boards designed by "Limi DIY" and they appear to work and extend the range to around 400mm.
 There is the possibility to link these together although the join would need to be very accurate.
 These came in at £10 each so are not cheap by the standards of this project but not too bad. <br>
 [YouTube video-extending the range](https://www.youtube.com/watch?v=JYnit_PSSMY) - [PCBway order link](https://www.pcbway.com/project/shareproject/Digital_Caliper_Hack_Mod_new_2021.html)